-In Star Maker, Stapledon is more theistic than either Spinoza or Engels would be willing to accept, even though his version of theism has no precedent in any religious tradition.
+In Star Maker, Stapledon is rather more theistic than either Spinoza or Engels would be willing to accept, even though his version of theism has no precedent in any religious tradition.
 (For him, the maker of the cosmos is a kind of artist with an icy disregard for the fate of the creatures in each of the universes he creates.)
-Nonetheless, his idea of the spiritual life and its increased lucidity is simply that of seeing our own experience, including that of the militant, from the viewpoint of eternity.
-The "piety toward fate" and "the resolute will to serve our waking humanity" bring into combination the same mental acquiescence and politico-ethical militancy that Spinoza and Engels embraced.
+Nonetheless, Stapledon's idea of the spiritual life and its heightened lucidity is precisely that of seeing our own experience - including revolutionary experience - from the viewpoint of eternity.
+The "piety toward fate" and "the resolute will to serve our waking humanity" bring into essential combination the same mental acquiescence and politico-ethical militancy that Spinoza and Engels embraced.